AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 used but there are no cursors on the graph, the full x-range is used.
 A numerical range applies to all sweeps.

 Instead of a numerical range also the short name of an epoch can be given.
 Then the range is determined from the epoch information of each sweep/channel data iterates over.
+If a specified epoch does not exist in a sweep that sweep data is not included in the sweep data returned.

 selectData is retrieved through the `select` operation.
 It selects for which sweeps and channels sweep data is returned.
 `select` also allows to choose currently displayed sweeps or all existing sweeps as data source.